 Restrictive policies of Apple concerning app development in the initial phase have had a demonstrable effect on the market for iOS apps.
 In mid-2010, a survey revealed that 54% of all mobile app developers prefer to develop apps for the Android operating system while only 40% prefer to do so for Apple's iOS.
 Later that year, Google and Apple made several announcements regarding the future of their mobile operating systems, and Google was the clear winner.
-A subsequent survey revealed that 58.6% of these developers now preferred Android while the support for the iOS dropped to 34.9% (Cameron, 2010).
+A subsequent survey revealed that 58.6% of these developers now preferred Android while the support for the iOS dropped to 34.9%19.
 In response to these findings, Apple eased some of the restrictions placed on iOS developers and publishers with a view to make their platform somewhat more open.
 Apple also released additional documentation to the public regarding the process by which applications are accepted for sale in the iOS app store.
 However, these changes apparently had little impact on the confidence mobile developers placed in the company's operating system.
 Significantly, 62% of the developers surveyed revealed their preference to develop for Android-powered devices as compared to only 58% for the iPad before its launch.
-With Google reaping a higher level of support from mobile developers across the board, Apple may face difficulty in gaining new apps to distribute in their mobile app store (Cameron, 2010).
+With Google reaping a higher level of support from mobile developers across the board, Apple may face difficulty in gaining new apps to distribute in their mobile app store20.

 Google, however, is not without concerns of its own.
 Amazon's new application marketplace decentralizes users' acquisitions of mobile apps.
 Users visiting multiple app stores to compare prices and find exclusive apps may become an unwieldy experience and detract from the level of convenience that Android has worked so hard to attain.
-However, on the upside, Amazon's entrance into the Android market may bring in additional users, and ultimately bode well for the future of this operating system (What Developers Should Know About Amazon's Android App Store, 2010).
+However, on the upside, Amazon's entrance into the Android market may bring in additional users, and ultimately bode well for the future of this operating system21.